Introducing Living Threads

-In my workshops, participants are invited into practices of mindfulness and intentional movement that support grounded, imaginative responses to the ecological and social challenges of our time.
-Through embodied awareness, we explore how personal cultivation becomes the foundation for collective transformation.
+In my workshops, participants are invited into embodied practices of attention, movement, and reflection that support grounded and imaginative responses to the ecological and social conditions we are part of.
+Through cultivated awareness, we explore how personal practice is always already relational—shaping how we engage with others, systems, and the more-than-human world.

-I ALSO WORK IN A 1-1 SETTING, PLEASE CONTACT ME FOR MORE INFORMATION.
+I ALSO WORK IN A 1-1 SETTING, MORE INFORMATION HERE

 Inviting Stillness